SteveLauC/Notes/programming-language/Rust/programming-rust/Ch3:fundamental_types.md

     }
     ```

     perhaps for the reason that `String` is not a kind of slice.
-They wanna
-    perserve

 18. `std::primitive` module